AhmedCoolProjects/chartprime-docs/docs/ChartPrime Oscillators Toolkit/Features Overview/Feature 3.md

 ---
-sidebar_position: 3
+sidebar_position: 4
-title: "Feature 3: MVP Oscillator"
+title: "MVP Oscillator"
 ---

 This brand new oscillator analyses market volatility and produces a blue and purple ribbon.